GiorgosKarantonis/PuppetGAN/README.md

   <em>Mouth manipulation after 440 epochs, using the Basiline.</em>
   <br></br>
   <img src="https://github.com/GiorgosKarantonis/images/blob/master/PuppetGAN/mouth_roids_190_.gif" width="100%">
   <em>Mouth manipulation after 190 epochs with Roids in the Attribute Cycle component.
-The model learns to both open an close the mouth more accurately.</em>
+The model learns to both open an close the mouth more accurately, way faster and while producing more clear images!</em>
 </p>

 The most well balanced model seems to be one that uses both kinds of *Roids*, since it achieves the same accuracy and V_rest score as the original model while **increasing the manipulation score by** more than 30% compared to my baseline implementation and almost **100% compared to the original paper**.
 Nevertheless, although it is intuitive that a combination of all the *Roids* would yield better results, I believe that more experiments are required to determine if its benefits are sufficient to outweigh the great speed up of the model that uses *Roids* only in the Attribute Cycle component.